micmejia/bible-dump/NKJV/Luke/Luke 6.md

 Whoever comes to Me, and hears My sayings and does them, I will show you whom he is like:

 ###### 48
 He is like a man building a house, who dug deep and laid the foundation on the rock.
-And when the flood arose, the stream beat vehemently against that house, and could not shake it, for it was [^j]founded on the rock.
+And when the flood arose, the stream beat vehemently against that house, and could not shake it, for it was founded on the rock.

 ###### 49
-But he who heard and did nothing is like a man who built a house on the earth without a foundation, against which the stream beat vehemently; and immediately it [^k]fell.
+But he who heard and did nothing is like a man who built a house on the earth without a foundation, against which the stream beat vehemently; and immediately it fell.
 And the ruin of that house was great."